Frequently Asked Questions

 Upon finishing the training program, an apprentice earns a "Completion of Registered Apprenticeship" certificate, an industry issued, nationally recognized credential that validate proficiency in an apprenticeship occupation.

-How do You Earn the SMT, SMA, DOL Designations?
+How do You Earn the SMT and SMA Designations?

 SMT (Systems Maintenance Technician)

 The first five classes upon completion earns the student a designation of SMT:

 - Course 1: Boilers, Heating Systems and Applied Mathematics

 - Course 3: Air Handling, Water Treatment and Plumbing Systems